 Queen Elizabeth II commemorated 65 years on the throne in 2017 with her Sapphire Jubilee, for which she is also the only British monarch to achieve.

-The May Day bank holiday weekend will be shifted to Thursday 2 June, with an additional bank holiday on Friday 3 June to introduce a four day weekend to celebrate the Platinum Jubilee.
+The May Day bank holiday weekend was shifted to Thursday 2 June, with an additional bank holiday on Friday 3 June to celebrate the Platinum Jubilee over a four day weekend.

-On Thursday 2 June, the Queen’s birthday parade, also known as Trooping the Colour, will be held, with over 1,400 parading soldiers, 200 horses and 400 musicians coming together in the traditional parade to mark the Queen’s official birthday.
+On Thursday 2 June, the Queen’s birthday parade, also known as Trooping the Colour, was held, with over 1,400 parading soldiers, 200 horses and 400 musicians coming together in the traditional parade to mark the Queen’s official birthday.

-Also on the Thursday, over 1,500 beacons will be lit throughout the UK, Channel Islands, Isle of Man and UK Overseas Territories, as is tradition to mark events like Royal Jubilees, weddings and Coronations.
+Also on the Thursday, over 1,500 beacons were lit throughout the UK, Channel Islands, Isle of Man and UK Overseas Territories, as is tradition to mark events like Royal Jubilees, weddings and Coronations.

-On Friday a service of Thanksgiving for the Queen’s reign will be held at St Paul’s Cathedral.
+On Friday a service of Thanksgiving for the Queen’s reign will was held at St Paul’s Cathedral.

-On Saturday 4 June, the Queen will attend the Derby at Epsom Downs, alongside members of the royal family.
-The BBC will also broadcast a Platinum Party at the Palace which will see some of the biggest names in the world of entertainment come together to celebrate the Queen’s seven decades on the throne.
+On Saturday 4 June, members of the royal family attended the Derby at Epsom Downs.
+The BBC will also broadcast a Platinum Party at the Palace which saw some of the biggest names in the world of entertainment come together to celebrate the Queen’s seven decades on the throne.

-Finally, on Sunday 5 June, members of the public are encouraged to take part in The Big Jubilee Lunch, where communities celebrate their connections and get to know each other a bit better, in the spirit of fun and friendship.
+Finally, on Sunday 5 June, members of the public took part in The Big Jubilee Lunch, where communities celebrated their connections and got to know each other a bit better, in the spirit of fun and friendship.

-Also taking place on Sunday 5 June to wrap up the Platinum Jubilee celebrations is the Platinum Jubilee Pageant.
+Also taking place on Sunday 5 June to wrap up the Platinum Jubilee celebrations was the Platinum Jubilee Pageant.

-A pageant of over 5,000 people from across the UK and the Commonwealth will take place against the backdrop of Buckingham Palace, and the surrounding streets.
+A pageant of over 5,000 people from across the UK and the Commonwealth took place against the backdrop of Buckingham Palace, and the surrounding streets.

-It will feature street arts, theatre, music, circus, carnival and costume, and celebrate the service of the Queen’s reign, as well as honouring the collective service of people and communities across the country.
+It featured street arts, theatre, music, circus, carnival and costume, and celebrate the service of the Queen’s reign, as well as honouring the collective service of people and communities across the country.